MojaveMF/eco-simulator/README.md

 Then you need to run `npm i` to install every dependency.
 After that run `npm run run` to start the bot.

+## Contributing

+Any changes that improve the bot are apreciated but im going to list my requirements.

+- No large functions unless required (60 lines +)
+- No reusing code that should be functional
+- Make everything async (Javascript runs faster the more you take advantage of that)
+- No generaly ugly code

+## Issues
+if you have any issues with the bot either contact me on discord or create an issue on the repo.